AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 #### Copyright Notices

-All new source files should begin with a copyright and license referencing the OpenEXR project:
+All new source files should begin with a copyright and license stating:

+    //
+    // SPDX-License-Identifier: BSD-3-Clause
     // Copyright (c) Contributors to the OpenEXR Project.
-All rights reserved.
-    // SPDX-License-Identifier: BSD-3-Clause
+    //

+#### Third-party libraries

+Prefer C++11 `std` over boost where possible.
+Use boost classes you already see in the code base, but check with the project leadership before adding new boost usage.

 #### Comments and Doxygen

+Comment philosophy: try to be clear, try to help teach the reader what's going on in your code.

-Use C++ comments (starting line with `//`) rather than C comments (`/* ... */`).
+Prefer C++ comments (starting line with `//`) rather than C comments (`/* ... */`).

 For public APIs, use Doxygen-style comments (start with `///`), such as: